Outline

 It is vital to use push() and pop(), OR applyMatrix() and resetMatrix() to control where and how the 3D object is drawn.

 Add another object type (box, sphere, cylinder, cone or ellipsoid).
 Add a transform for that object.
+Add as many objects as you like.
+Compose a 3D scene.

 In order to display a more sophisticated image, we should get rid of the black lines which define the edges of our 3D surfaces using: